-Services Providing pain-free, respectful, and dignified end-of-life care for your cherished pet is of the utmost importance to our trained staff at The Animal Foundation.
-Although you cannot be present for the humane euthanasia process, you may you may visit your pet afterward.
+Providing pain-free, respectful, and dignified end-of-life care for your cherished pet is of the utmost importance to our trained staff at The Animal Foundation.
+Although you cannot be present for the humane euthanasia process, you may visit your pet afterward.

 Our staff can assist in arranging private cremation or burial through Craig Road Pet Cemetery or La Paloma Pet Cremation.
 You also have the option to take your pet home for personal burial or leave your pet with us for communal cremation.

 For many, honoring the memory of a beloved pet is an important part of the healing process after experiencing loss.
 If you are looking for a lasting token of remembrance dedicated to your pet, we offer Paws of Remembrance Keepsakes for $25.
 These wonderful mementos serve as a reminder of the companionship your pet provided.
 Please see a staff member for details.